shoubhikraj/water-order/README.md

 What is required:
 1) C/C++ compiler that supports C++11 standard or higher.
 2) CMake

+Simple compilation:
+1) First open a terminal or command prompt where cmake and the C/C++ compilers are in PATH.
+On Windows, with Visual Studio, this can be done by opening "x64 Native Tools Command Prompt for VS 2019" or something similar to that from the start menu.
+On Linux, the compilers are usually already in the PATH; if they are not then some script that sets the environment variables has to be run, it depends on which compiler you are using.
+2) Set the environment variable CC and CXX if you are not using the default compiler for CMake (For Linux this is GNU compiler, for Windows it is Visual C/C++)
+3) Run the install script.
+For Linux, Mac OS X or other POSIX systems, use the `install.sh` script.
+For Windows, run the `install.bat` batch file.
+4) After compiling, there should be an executable named "Water_order" in the folder.

+For more details about installation, please check the INSTALL file.

 ### For Linux or Mac OS X (Or other Unix-like systems)